hirosystems/clarinet/docs/feature-guides/test-contract-with-clarinet-sdk.md

 ---
-title: Test Contract with clarinet-sdk
+title: Unit tests with the Clarinet SDK
 ---

 The [Clarinet SDK](https://www.npmjs.com/package/@hirosystems/clarinet-sdk) allows to write unit tests for your Clarity smart contract.